san-sei/documents/content/en/docs/fcp/fcp.md

 2. Type the account password.
 3. Click **Ok**.

-If you want to log in to a local account, follow these steps:

-1. Type a single dot (`.`) as the domain name for the account.
+> If you want to login to a local account, type a single dot (.) as the domain name of the account.

 > Note: Make sure to enter the account password correctly, as it is necessary for successful login.